opium-pro/master-hook/README.md

-# Easy redux hooks with advanced option
+# Easy connect to Redux by hooks with smart caching
-With zero loss in functionality
+* Connect Redux in 1 minute and use it like a pro
+* Actions, selectors, caching from the box
+* Works with regular React and React Native

 ```
 npm i master-hook